-More than 2,000 of our alumni work at the world’s premier organizations.
-They serve in leadership roles in places ranging from the U.S. federal government and United Nations to prestigious think tanks.
+More than 3,000 of our alumni work at the world’s premier organizations.
+They serve in leadership roles in places ranging from the U.S. federal government and World Health Organization to prestigious think tanks.
 Many have found rewarding niches in private businesses, nonprofit programs and foundations.
 Whatever professional paths our graduates take, a USC Leonard Davis degree provides a distinct advantage.

 Where Our Graduates Work